A fun variation on just sauteing them, these spicy green beans are as delicious as a spicy, salty snack – and it’s so

 How to serve spicy green beans

 They are very versatile!
 I think they are the perfect side dish to any meat or fish.
-They go particularly well with these spicy meatballs.
-I also like to serve them alongside a couple of fried eggs for a light, meatless dinner.
+However, they do go particularly well with these spicy meatballs.
+I also like to sometimes serve them alongside a couple of fried eggs for a light, meatless dinner.

 What about leftovers?